DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

-To compute Gabor quality at the local level, a Gabor filter bank with multiple orientations is applied on each pixel.
-A Gabor filter bank is applied to each pixel in the block.
-The Gabor response for a fingerprint block with a normal ridge-valley pattern will be high for one or a few filters with orientations similar to the block orientation, whereas it will be low and stable for a corresponding block with an incorrect ridge-valley structure.
-Finally, the Gabor quality (G) of the block is determined as the standard deviation of the Gabor filter bank's output.
+To calculate gabor quality at the local level, filter bank with many orientation on each pixel is applied.
+For a small number of filters with similar orientations as of block, the Gabor response with a normal ridge-valley pattern remains high, but it is low and steady for the same block with an improper ridge-valley structure.
+Lastly, the standard deviation of the gabor filter bank's output is used to determine the Gabor quality (G) of a block.
+Gabor filter is well-suited for texture analysis, feature extraction, edge detection, etc.

-\subsubsection{Ridge-Valley Clarity (RVC) \cite{b5_sharma1}}
+\subsubsection{Ridge-Valley Clarity (RVC)}

-The separation between two successive ridges and valleys is found to be essentially constant in live fingerprints.
-This separation, on the other hand, might vary in spoofs due to the variation in the sizes of ridges and valleys in a block.
-The variation in the size of ridges and valleys is caused by the varying elasticity of the skin and the spoofing materials.
-The ridge-valley clarity is computed by finding the average ridge and valley widths of a block.
-The local ridge valley clarity $RVC^{l}$ is calculated using Eq. \ref{RVC}
+The ridge and valleys present in live fingerprints block are found to be separated consistently.
+This happens due to the uniform elasticity property of human finger skin.This separation, on the other hand, differs in spoof samples due to inappropriate widths of ridges and valleys induced by the different elasticity levels of spoofing materials employed in spoof fabrication.
+The RVC feature is computed by dividing the original sample into fixed-sized blocks and then computing the average widths of ridge and valley in the block.